kinostl/crystal_caravans/docs/the_basics/003_z_armor.md

 Every Tribe has their own signature Armor Accessory.
 Clavats have Shields.
 Lilties have Gloves.
 Yukes have Helmets, and Selkies have Sashes.

+All of these armor accessories grant you 1 Extra Heart.

 -   _Clavats_ start with a **Makeshift Shield**.
 -   _Lilties_ start with **Gauntlets**.
 -   _Yukes_ start with a **Plain Helmet**.